AdobeDocs/commerce-learn.en/help/app-builder/first-app/env-file.md

 * Introduction to the .env file and its purpose
 * How to generate the .env file
-* how to append the file to add new secrets
+* How to append the file to add new secrets
 * Avoid committing this file because it contains sensitive information

 >[!VIDEO](https://video.tv.adobe.com/v/3416593)